If you had to pick one cologne to exude confidence and sophistication anywhere, Dior Sauvage would be near the top of my list.

 Dior Sauvage is a notorious performance beast.
 It lasts for over 10 hours, which will have you covered for a full day.

-Longevity is normally where most dupes fall down, so any suitable Dior Sauvage cologne needs to last at least 6 hours to be practical for daily wear.
+Longevity is normally where most budget scents fall down, so any suitable Dior Sauvage cologne needs to last at least 6 hours to be practical for daily wear.

 If performance is a priority for you, it’s probably best to consider Prada Luna Rossa Carbon, which lasts up to 10 hours per application.